 Renaultsport Clios have gone hand in hand with the modding scene from day one; the arrival of the Clio 172 in 1999 built on the success of the old-school Clio 16v and Williams and pushed the idea into the new millennium.
 The 182 has long been a favourite of ours, particularly in Cup spec, and there’s a lot to love about the 197.
 The one we’re looking at here, however, is the controversial one – because we think it’s high time for a reappraisal.
 When the Renaultsport 200 version of the Clio IV launched at the 2012 Paris motor show, enthusiasts were up in arms.
 Why?
 Because there was no manual gearbox option here, just a 6-speed EDC dual-clutch job.
 For many buyers, this was a step too far.

-Don’t let that put you off though, as it’s actually a belter of a machine.
+Don’t let that put you off though, as it’s actually a belter of a machine, which is why we’ve placed it on our list of the top 10 hot hatches.
 The 1.6-litre DIG-T Nissan motor still provided 197bhp like its predecessor, but peak power now arrived at 6,000rpm (as opposed to 7,250rpm for the old car) with all the torque available from just 1,750rpm.
 You get the RS differential (which actually works on the brakes rather than the diff), decent seats, and a lot of equipment.
 Opt for the Trophy spec and you get an extra 20bhp too!